tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * Up to this point, the subqueries we've seen have been relatively straightforward.
 In this activity, we will look at more complicated examples, but don't worry.
 We can perform complexly nested subqueries using the same principles that we've learned so far.

-* We begin with a question: how many people have rented the film *Blanket Beverly*?
+* Begin with a question: How many people have rented the film *Blanket Beverly*?
 To answer this question systematically, we must first identify the tables needed for our query.

 * To help with this process, an **entity relationship diagram (ERD)** is used.